dortania/OpenCore-Install-Guide/extras/kalsr-fix.md

 |BS\_Data|000000006B526000|000000006B625FFF|0000000000000100|000000000000000F|
 |Available|000000006B626000|000000006B634FFF|000000000000000F|000000000000000F|

 Now you may be wondering how the hell we convert this to a slide value, well it's quite simple.
 What we're interested in is the largest available value within the `Start` column.
 In this example we see that `000000006B626000` is our largest, do note that these are in HEX so if there are multiple values close to each other you may need to convert them to decimal.
-To the calculate slide value(macOS's built-in calculator has a programmering function by pressing  ⌘+3):
+To the calculate slide value(macOS's built-in calculator has a programming function by pressing ⌘+3):

 `000000006B626000` = `0x6B626000`